twbs/bootstrap/docs/4.1/utilities/image-replacement.md

 {% capture callout %}
 ##### Warning
-This component is deprecated and will be removed in a future version of bootstrap
+The `text-hide()` clas and mixin has been deprecated as of v4.1.
+It will be removed entirely in v5.
 {% endcapture %}
 {% include callout.html content=callout type="warning" %}